 We all know that having a baby is expensive.
-Before the baby comes we spend hours making lists, comparing products, ensuring our new baby gets the best of everything.
+Before the baby comes we spend hours making lists, comparing products, planning our baby shopping, ensuring our new baby gets the best of everything.
 What we don’t always realise, is that the spending doesn’t stop once the baby arrives.
 Thrown in to the unchartered territory of new parenthood, our instinct is often to throw money at the problems because, surely, in the 200,000 years for which people have been having babies, someone must have found a way to make it easier!

 This post contains affiliate links, if you buy after clicking you’ll pay the same price but I will receive a small percentage.